Achieving Secrecy Capacity of the Gaussian Wiretap Channel with Polar Lattices: Achieving Secrecy Capacity with Discrete Gaussian Shaping

 In this section, we apply Gaussian shaping on the AWGN-good and secrecy-good polar lattices.
 The idea of lattice Gaussian shaping was proposed in \cite{LingBel13} and then implemented in \cite{polarlatticeJ} to construct capacity-achieving polar lattices.
 For wiretap coding, the discrete Gaussian distribution can also be utilized to satisfy the power constraint.
-In simple terms, after obtaining the AWGN-good lattice $\Lambda_b$ and the secrecy-good lattice $\Lambda_e$, Alice still maps each message $m$ to a coset $\tilde{\lambda}_m \in \Lambda_b/\Lambda_e$ as mentioned in Sect. \ref{sec:NoPower}.
-However, instead of the mod-$\Lambda_s$ operation, Alice samples the encoded signal $\X^N$ from $D_{\Lambda_e+\lambda_m,\sigma_s}$, where $\lambda_m$ is the coset representative of $\tilde{\lambda}_m$ and $\sigma_s^2$ is arbitrarily close to the signal power $P_s$ (see \cite{cong2} for more details).
+In simple terms, after obtaining the AWGN-good lattice $\Lambda_b$ and the secrecy-good lattice $\Lambda_e$, Alice maps each message $m$ to a coset $\widetilde{\lambda}_m \in \Lambda_b/\Lambda_e$ as mentioned in Sect. \ref{sec:NoPower}.
+However, instead of the mod-$\Lambda_s$ operation, Alice samples the encoded signal $\X^N$ from $D_{\Lambda_e+\lambda_m,\sigma_s}$, where $\lambda_m$ is the coset representative of $\widetilde{\lambda}_m$ and $\sigma_s^2$ is arbitrarily close to the signal power $P_s$ (see \cite{cong2} for more details).
+Again, we assume uniform messages until we prove semantic security in the end of this section.

 The construction of polar lattices with Gaussian shaping is reviewed in Sect. \ref{sec:PLShape}.
 With Gaussian shaping, we propose a new partition of the index set for the genuine GWC in Sect. \ref{sec:3partition}.
-Strong secrecy is proved in Sect. \ref{sec:shapestrong}, and extension to semantical security is given in Sect. \ref{sec:semantic}.
-Reliability is discussed in Sect. \ref{sec:reliabilityshape}.
-Moreover, we will show that this shaping operation does not hurt the secrecy rate and that the strong secrecy capacity can be achieved.
+Strong secrecy is proved in Sect. \ref{sec:shapestrong}, and reliability is then discussed in Sect. \ref{sec:reliabilityshape}.
+Extension to semantical security is given in Sect. \ref{sec:semantic}.
+Moreover, we will show that this shaping operation does not hurt the secrecy rate and that the secrecy capacity can be achieved.